airqualityanthony/pyEFT/README.md

 # pyEFT

- Emission Factors Toolkit - Python Exectuable
+An attempt to make DEFRA Emission Factors Toolkit into a Python exectuable program.